mhasanmeet/React-Router/ReadMe.md

 />
 ```

 2. As we previously did in `properties` page, we also add loader promise in `propertyDetails` page.
-Bute here is a difference, here we get unique property with id params, for that we need to change in api code
+But here is a difference, here we get unique property with id params, for that we need to change in api code

     ```js